thewh1teagle/pyclassifier/README.md

 This project implements a hashtron network with feedforward layers and combiners, including a 2D majority pooling layer.
 The network supports feedforward inference with hashtron-based classifiers but not training.
-For training see the original golang version which is CPU optimized.
+For training, see the original golang version which is CPU and GPU (CUDA) optimized.

 ## Modules

 - `datasets`: Loader for demo datasets such as MNIST.
 - `hash`: Implements fast modular hash function.
-- `hashtron`: Implements hashtron classifier.
+- `cell`: Implements the hashtron classifier which repeatedly calls the hash.
-- `layer`: Defines layer and combiner interfaces, including a 2D majority pooling layer.
+- `layer`: Defines layer and combiner interfaces, including a 2D majority pooling combiner layer.
 - `net`: Implements the feedforward network and related utilities.

 ## Usage